ybyzek/theniledev-examples/js/events/deploy-webapp-with-pulumi/README.md

 Back up in the `deploy-webapp-with-pulumi` directory, run `yarn install && yarn build` to create the executable command binary.

-To run the binary, you'll need to pass arguments for your Nile workspace, organization, and entity type, plus your developer login.
+To run the `reconcile` binary, you'll need to pass arguments for your Nile workspace, organization, and entity type, plus your developer login.
 The workspace and entity type are identified by name, but the organization requires an id.

 > The organization id is not visible in the NAD yet, but can be obtained from
 > the URL when you select an org.
 In this case: